Top Things to Do in El Salvador for Adventure and Culture Lovers

 Surf Lesson

-I couldn’t visit Surf City and not try surfing!
+I couldn’t visit Surf City without trying surfing!
 I decided to kick off the day with a 7 AM private lesson with Mario Guillen at El Zonte Beach.
 The one-hour lesson was $35, and it felt like the perfect way to dive into something new and a little adventurous.

 We started on the sand, learning the basics, before heading into the waves.
 For me, this was more than a lesson—it was facing my fear of open water and accomplishing a personal milestone.
 Surfing at El Zonte is one of the most exciting things to do in El Salvador, whether you’re a beginner or more experienced.